 A Passenger Assistant will only be provided if this identified as required due to the student's age, special needs or is on the student's Placement/Care Plan.
+This will be determined on an individual basis.

 TRANSPORT ARRANGEMENTS

 It is for Plymouth City Council to determine the means of transport between home and school, however, you can request an allowance to take your child to/from school.
 Allocated transport may be by way of a walking assistant, public bus service, Plymouth City Council vehicles, contracted minibuses or taxis, or rail services and also reimbursement to parents/carers for a petrol allowance or personal payment plan.